robier/dokman/docs/environments.md

 used in specific environment.
 Use simple environment when you don't need:
 - change any global variables
 - events
-- environment specific docker-compose override yml file
+- environment specific docker compose override yml file

 While complex environment allows you to change variables or use any of **dokman** events.